JakenVeina/SeqLoggerProvider/README.md

 This library provides an alternative to the [official Seq logger provider](https://datalust.co/seq), with a goal of providing a slimmer and more extensible implementation.
 This library includes the following key features that separate it from the official one:

- - Includes only first-party .NET dependencies, including...
+ - Includes only first-party and .NET dependencies, including...
  -- [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-5.0),
  -- [System.Threading.Channels](https://docs.microsoft.com/en-us/dotnet/api/system.threading.channels?view=net-5.0),
  -- [Microsoft.Extensions.Http](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-5.0),